CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 All Location properties are considered as static data except for the status of the EVSE and the tariff_id attached to a connector.

-Gireve performs a specific process to first integrate static data of CPO Locations in its charge point repository then to integrate static data change like change on a Locations of a CPO or new Locations or EVSEs.
+Gireve performs a specific process to first integrate static data of CPO Locations in its charge point repository then to integrate static data changes like changes on a Location of a CPO or new Locations or EVSEs.
 This process implies data quality tests and data completion of the CPO Locations.

-This process is asynchronous from the standard connection of the CPO with the Gireve IOP platform, meaning that new Locations of the CPO or updates on them can be seen in the Gireve charge point repository several days after the first **PUSH** from the CPO to the Gireve IOP platform.
+This process is asynchronous from the standard connection of the CPO with Gireve IOP platform, meaning that new Locations of the CPO or updates on them can be seen in Gireve's charge point repository several days after the first **PUSH** from the CPO to Gireve IOP platform.

 ## `Roaming`